gvp1923/git-and-github/README.md

 + How to add team members to the repo?
 + How to create your own website using GitHub pages?
 Both using .md format files style and with HTML, CSS, and JS files.
 + How to apply for GitHub education package?
 What are the advantages of having this pack?
++ How to folk and experiment with other repositories?